-Upon any condition of loan default, whether: 1) non-payment; 2) lack of insurance or property tax payment; 3) change in title or use without approval; or 4) default on senior loans, the Lender will send out a letter to the Borrower notifying them of the default situation.
+Upon any condition of loan default: 1) non-payment; 2) lack of insurance or property tax payment; 3) change in title or use without approval; 4) default on senior loans, the Lender will send out a letter to the Borrower notifying them of the default situation.
 If the default situation continues then the Lender may start a formal process of foreclosure.

 When a senior lienholder starts a foreclosure process and the Lender is notified via a Request for Notice of Default, the Lender, who is the junior lienholder, may cancel the foreclosure proceedings by "reinstating" the senior lienholder.
 The reinstatement amount or payoff amount must be obtained by contacting the senior lienholder.
 This amount will include all delinquent payments, late charges and fees to date.
 Lender must confer with Borrower to determine if, upon paying the senior lienholder current, the Borrower can provide future payments.
 If this is the case then the Lender may cure the foreclosure and add the costs to the balance of the loan with a Notice of Additional Advance on the existing note.
-HOME funds may not be used for this purpose.